The Golden Voyage of Sinbad: Box office

-Recent events

-On 25 February 2018, filmmaker John Walsh, a trustee of the Ray and Diana Harryhausen Foundation, gave a talk at the historic Regent Street Cinema in London during a special 45th anniversary screening of a restored version of The Golden Voyage of Sinbad, alongside Caroline Munro.

 Comic book adaptation

 Marvel Comics published a two-issue adaptation of The Golden Voyage of Sinbad in Worlds Unknown #7–8 (June & August 1974).
 Titled The Golden Voyage of Sinbad: Land of the Lost, it was scripted by Len Wein, penciled by George Tuska, and inked by Vince Colletta.

 Home media

 The Golden Voyage of Sinbad was released in the United Kingdom on VHS in 1991.

 It has been released in Blu-ray, in a limited edition of 3000 and in the series The Fantastic Films of Ray Harryhausen (along with The 7th Voyage of Sinbad, Jason and the Argonauts and Sinbad and the Eye of the Tiger).